 Many of the organizing concepts and ‘institutionalities’ through which we have previously addressed questions of migrancy need to be either radically rethought or abandoned.
 We need, for example, to rethink the presumptive oppositions between voluntary and involuntary movement linked to the distinction between political and criminal violence, and between temporary versus permanent migration.
 Related conceptions of right and of political sovereignty must also be interrogated.

-The research project, Unsettlement, will convene a group of scholars in a rigorous theoretical exploration of a deep and multivalent response to the current and short-term future of migrancy.
-It will also engage cultural producers and artists who are addressing these issues, to open up our understanding of movement beyond mobility.
+The research project, Unsettlement, has convened groups of scholars in rigorous theoretical explorations of deep and multivalent responses to the current and short-term future of migrancy.
+It has also engaged cultural producers and artists who are addressing these issues, to open up our understanding of movement beyond mobility.

 “On the Edge of the Settled World” featuring Shahidul Alam, Carlos Chamorro, and Nikos Pilos, October 22, 2020.